jdetle/jdetle.github.io/src/contents/articles/dim_reduction/index.md

 <span class="more"></span>

-This post is meant to discuss various dimension reduction methods as a preface to a more in-depth post about diffusion maps as they pertain to molecular dynamics simulations.
+This post is meant to discuss various dimension reduction methods as a preface to a more in-depth post about diffusion maps performed molecular dynamics simulation trajectories.
 It assumes college-level math skills, but will try to briefly explain high-level concepts from Math and Stats.
 Towards the end I will provide a segue into the next post.